MarketingPipeline/Termino.js/README.md

 ## Documentation

-> Note: this is a first **(v1.0.0 release)** - there is little to NO documentation.
+> Note: this is **(v1.0.1 release)** - there is little to NO documentation.
 This project needs contributors like you to help improve documentation, usage & more!

 You can find the Termino.js documentation [here](https://github.com/MarketingPipeline/Termino.js/wiki).